New Orleans Theme Party

 Classic New Orleans-Style Dishes to Include

 Crawfish is one of the many famous foods of New Orleans and can make an excellent party menu!
-Set up tables and chairs outside for a crawfish boil and serve crawfish at varying levels of spiciness.
-Since it’ll get pretty messy with all your guests tearing up Crawfish, make sure to provide a lot of napkins and trays for guests to pile their mess on.
+Set up tables and chairs outside for a crawfish boil, and serve the crawfish with potatoes, corn, and sausage.
+Since it’ll get pretty messy with all your guests tearing up the crawfish, make sure to provide a lot of napkins and trays for guests to pile their mess on.
 Supply kits for crawfish boils are always an easy option!

 Serve a variety of cocktails in hurricane glasses.
 Choose rum-based New Orleans hurricane cocktails to stay true to the New Orleans theme.
 You can also serve daiquiris, a New Orleans staple.
-They are easy to make virgin for the children as well as your guests who don’t drink.
+They are easy to make virgin for the children, as well as for your guests who don’t drink.

 For a traditional New Orleans dessert with a Mardi Gras theme, bake a King’s Cake!
 The cake was created in honor of the Three Wise Kings.
 Find a recipe online to guide you through baking this cinnamon-roll like cake.
 Traditionally the cakes have a tiny model of a baby, to represent baby Jesus, baked into the cake.
 The guest who finds the baby figurine in his or her piece of cake wins a prize!

-New Orleans is a very fascinating place and decorations alone can make your New Orleans Theme Party amazing.
-We hope you use these tips and have a great party.
+New Orleans is a fascinating place, and decorations alone can make your New Orleans Theme Party amazing.
+To make your party a hit, include traditional New Orleans-style dishes, party favors, and activities to keep your guests entertained.
+We hope you use these tips and enjoy living like a Nola native for a day!

 Written by Madeleine Desmaris /Yi Yang